 FFAR research has contributed to innovations in plant and animal health, food safety, and health, food security, and agriculture systems and technology.
-According to FFAR, more than one-third of FFAR’s total research investment goes towards climate research.
-Additionally, FFAR estimates that over 40 percent of FFAR projects develop actionable tools for immediate on-farm and industry use.
+FFAR estimates that over 40 percent of FFAR projects develop actionable tools for immediate on-farm and industry use.

 Recently awarded grants for FFAR projects can be explored on FFAR’s website.
 A few notable examples include:

 - Enteric methane emissions – Robust R&D on commercially-feasible technologies that reduce enteric methane emissions is needed to move the beef and dairy sectors toward net zero emissions.
-FFAR’s Greener Cattle Initiative addresses this need by allocating $5 million in research funding to find ways to mitigate enteric methane emissions from cattle.
+In 2022, FFAR announced it would match industry contributions up to $2.5 million for the Greener Cattle Initiative, a five-year effort to find ways to reduce enteric methane emissions from cattle.
 Another FFAR grant supports the development of the world’s first seed bank and ocean cultivation techniques for a type of red seaweed shown to dramatically reduce enteric methane emissions when fed to cattle.
 Implementation of technologies that specifically address enteric methane emissions has significant potential to improve the carbon footprint of the beef and dairy sectors.

 - Biotechnology and gene editing – Under its Next Generation Crops challenge area, FFAR has awarded grants to improve communications around the use of gene editing tools to improve sustainable agriculture, identify genes promoting heat and drought resilience in wheat, and develop accessible gene editing technology that moves beyond major large-acre crops and allows faster plant growth.
 Biotechnology and gene editing technologies play an important role in maximizing the climate mitigation potential of genetically engineered crops.